Pharmacy Museum

 Arrival by train: Regiotram from Kassel Hbf or Kassel - Wilhelmshöhe to Hofgeismar.
 City bus to the city center to the bus station, then about 5 minutes on foot.

-Note: The pharmacy museum is located at Apothekenstrasse 5!
+Note: The Pharmacy Museum is located at Apothekenstraße 5!

 Guided tours for groups can be booked at any time by prior arrangement.

-A TV tour can be organized for people with disabilities.
+A TV tour can be organised for people with disabilities.

 Tip:

-In the winter half-year, November to April, public and free guided tours are offered at 3 p.m. on the 2nd Sunday of the month.
+In the winter months, November to April, public and free guided tours are offered every 2nd Saturday of the month at 3 pm.